-The Pixel 2 and Pixel 2 XL are among the best phones of 2017, so there’s every chance the inevitable Pixel 3 and Pixel 3 XL will be among the best phones of 2018, and we’re already hearing early rumblings about them.
+The Google Pixel 2 and Pixel 2 XL are among the best phones of 2017, so there’s a good chance the inevitable Pixel 3 and Pixel 3 XL will be among the best phones of 2018.
+And, today, we’re already hearing early rumblings about both Android phones.

 Little is known yet, but we’ll update this article as we hear more, and in the meantime we’ve taken some educated guesses at the likely release date, price and features.